Beginners guide to Alphacast

 - From any dataset: you can create a pipeline from any dataset.
-When entering to the dataset view, on the right you will find the button Create Pipe

-Both options will lead you to the Pipeline Engine.
+When entering to the dataset view, on the right you will find the button Transform Data Both options will lead you to the Pipeline Engine.

 Here you will need to choose the repository where the pipeline will be stored and select a name for it.
 After that is where the fun begins!

-As an example we chose the following dataset: Inflation - Argentina - INDEC - Consumer Price Index - Groups - Monthly and we applied the following steps:
+As an example, we chose the following dataset: Inflation - Argentina - INDEC - Consumer Price Index - Groups - Monthly and we applied the following steps:

 - Rename columns: to change the name of one of the variables